certicky/crowdsourced-geotracker/README.md

 ```

 7. Copy the `settings.js.example` file to `settings.js` and update the values in it.
-8. Insert some reports from external data sources from by calling `node importExternalData.js`.
-This script can be called periodically using cron if you want to always have fresh external data in the DB.
-At the moment, it only fetches some reports from <https://maphub.net/Cen4infoRes/russian-ukraine-monitor>
+8. You can insert some reports from external data sources from by calling some of the `/backend/import*` scripts.
+These scripts can be called periodically using cron if you want to always have fresh external data in the DB.
+The DB indexes prevent adding duplicate entries when the scripts are called repeatedly.
 9. Run the backend: `npm run listen` or simply `node index.js`.
 10. The backend also serves the web frontend, so you can just open `http://localhost:3000/` in a browser to see the map (assuming that you use port 3000 in your `settings.js`).